Mycteroperca rosacea: Habitat and biology

 Mycteroperca rosacea occurs in rocky areas in shallow water with a depth range of 1 to 100 m.

+Diet

 The adults are largely piscivorous and prey on schools of the Pacific flatiron herring (Harengula thrissina) and the Pacific anchoveta (Cetengraulis mysticetus) when they are in season.
 Otherwise, they will prey on other schooling and non-schooling fishes.
 They mostly feed at dawn and dusk, peaking in activity around 20 minutes after sunset.
 The juveniles are more diurnal, feeding on a diverse range of benthic fishes and crustaceans.
-It is thought to be a protogynous hermaphrodite with sexually mature females changing sex to become males later in life.
-They pair to spawn and spawning aggregations are found from April until June.
-They attain a maximum age of 17 years.
-The larvae settle among beds of Sargassum in rocky areas and when El Niño increases the water temperature this reduces the amount of Sargassum cover and reduces this species recruitment.
-By contrast La Niña decreases the water temperature and recruitment of leopard groupers peaks.